Single Unit Study/Cross Institutional

 Refer to the postgraduate timetable for specific unit dates and times.

-- current enrolment in a Juris Doctor or equivalent postgraduate law qualification with a minimum Credit average and no failed units.
+- current enrolment in a Juris Doctor OR Master of Laws OR equivalent postgraduate law course with a minimum 60% average

 How to apply